Joining us

 Project description:

 Bacterial evolution of antibiotic resistance within patients can compromise the efficacy of antibiotic treatment and represents a serious threat to public health.
 However, outcomes vary among patients and even in controlled lab populations of bacteria.
 This suggests that the emergence of antibiotic resistance is subject to stochastic effects within the bacterial population, in both the occurrence of mutations and their chances of establishment (i.e. survival and growth to large numbers).
+Indeed, evolution of resistance is an exemplar of the general process of ‘evolutionary rescue’ (ref.1), a stochastic event where sufficiently rapid adaptation saves a population from extinction under severe environmental change.

 To address this knowledge gap, this PhD project aims to:

-- Develop mathematical models describing bacterial population dynamics under antibiotic treatment, incorporating bacterial interactions with environmental factors.
+• Develop mathematical models describing bacterial population dynamics under antibiotic treatment, incorporating bacterial interactions with environmental factors.
 We anticipate using ordinary differential equations, stochastic birth-death processes, and stochastic simulations.

 References:

-- Czuppon et al, PLoS Comp Biol 2023 (doi:10.1371/journal.pcbi.1011364)
+2. Czuppon et al, PLoS Comp Biol 2023 (doi:10.1371/journal.pcbi.1011364)

-Funding and how to apply:
+How to apply:

 General information

-PhD projects will normally be advertised around October to November, with application deadlines ranging from late November to early January, to begin studies the following October.
+PhD projects will normally be advertised starting around October to November, with application deadlines ranging from late November to early February, to begin studies the following October.
 Some funding programmes may recruit on a later timescale.
 If you have your own research ideas, within the scope of our research interests, please get in touch as early as possible to discuss potential projects.

 PhD scholarships (covering a stipend and tuition fees) are available on a competitive basis for both UK and international students.
 In most cases, funding is for 4 years.
 We commonly recruit through the following programs: